 Other scholars believe the immensity of the tragedy lay in the fact that one Jew murdered another.
 This is a tragedy that was repeated in our generation when Yigal Amir assassinated Israeli Prime Minister Yitzchak Rabin in 1995.

-Another perspective was offered by Rabbi Daniel Glatstein, the spiritual leader of the community of Kehilas Ahavas Yisroel in Queens, New York.
+Another perspective has been offered by Rabbi Daniel Glatstein, the spiritual leader of the community of Kehilas Ahavas Yisroel in Queens, New York.
 Rabbi Glatstein noted that the murder was planned in advance but was carried out the day after Rosh Hashanah (the Hebrew New Year).
 This means that Ishmael went through Rosh Hashana and came out still intending to murder.
 Rosh Hashanah is the day established by God to be the ultimate reset.
-On Rosh Hashana we reaffirm that God is our King and we reflect on our previous year.
+On Rosh Hashana, we reaffirm that God is our King and we reflect on our previous year.
 We stand in judgment, thinking about how we have been in the past and ways to improve for the future.
 A person should not be able to go through Rosh Hashanah and emerge unchanged, still devoted to continuing in his evil ways.
 Had Ishmael experienced Rosh Hashanah properly, this major historical event would not have taken place!

 The assassination was an attack on an individual that affected the entire nation.
 But it was also an affront to the essence of God’s holy day.
 We fast the day after Rosh Hashanah to remind us that the essence of the day, God’s gift of a second chance, was damaged.
-And we fast to remember that we should should not repeat Ishmael’s mistake and emerge from this time period unchanged.
+And we fast to remember that we should not repeat Ishmael’s mistake and emerge from this time period unchanged.

 The concept of a second chance is at the heart of Judaism.
 Jews begin to repent at the beginning of the month of Elul, the month preceding Rosh Hashanah.
 And the ten days between Rosh Hashanah and Yom Kippur are an intensified period of teshuva (repentance, or return).
-We spend this time reflecting on our lives and our past deeds, resolving to commit ourselves to become better people and getting closer to God.
+We spend this time reflecting on our lives and our past deeds, resolving to commit ourselves to becoming better people and getting closer to God.
 The murder of Gedaliah was a horrifying example of this process being cast aside.
 If we don’t take advantage of this opportunity, if teshuva is entirely ignored, it is a real tragedy.